 The greatest poems of A. E. Housman selected by Dr Oliver Tearle

 A. E. Housman (1859-1936) didn’t write a great deal of poetry, but the poems he left behind are loved by millions around the world.
 But what are Housman’s best poems?
 Drawing up a ‘top ten’ has proved difficult.
 We’ve included some of his most famous poems, but have also included some of the poems which, we feel, show Housman doing what he did best: tugging at the heartstrings through skilfully crafted verse.
-Click on the title of each poem to read it.

 Now, of my threescore years and ten,